Courage to Lead Program for Educational Administrators

 Credits and Fees

 The cost for credit is $1,506 for each 2 semester hour course plus $150 per retreat for food and lodging.
 Current tuition rates and fees applicable through March/June retreats.
 Tuition rates are subject to change in May 2016.

 If you are a current Lewis & Clark graduate student, please register through WebAdvisor.
 Non-Lewis & Clark students seeking degree-applicable credit, please complete the Special Student Registration form (PDF)

 About the Facilitators

 Dawn Montgomery’s 32 years in K-12 education supports her service to the professional development of leaders.
-Her varied work experience include elementary and middle school teacher, middle and high school vice principal, high school principal, and district office director overseeing many district programs and initiatives including: alternative education, mathematics, counseling, high school diplomas, college prep, district equity team, grading and assessment, professional learning communities, etc. Besides serving as a Courage and Renewal facilitator, she is an executive performance coach, a trainer for Uniting to Understand Racism, and a facilitator of teacher inquiry teams.
+Her varied work experience include elementary and middle school teacher, middle and high school vice principal, high school principal, and district office director overseeing K-12 schools and many district programs and initiatives.
+Besides serving as a Courage and Renewal facilitator, she is an executive performance coach, an equity trainer and facilitator and she directs educational leadership licensing programs at Lewis & Clark College.

 Kevin Bacon is principal of Boise Eliot/Humboldt School.
 Mr. Bacon has been an educator for 27 years.
 He taught social studies at Whitaker Middle School, was a student management specialist at George Middle School, became vice principal at Jefferson High School and then served as an assistant principal at a Tigard-Tualatin middle school.
 He returned to Portland Public Schools as Hosford’s principal in 2007, nurturing the school’s neighborhood and Mandarin immersion programs.